India will defer spending to rein in fiscal deficit

-MEXICO CITY (Reuters) - India is reviewing budgeted expenditure at each ministry and plans to defer some spending to the next financial year beginning in April to keep the fiscal deficit at 5.3 percent of GDP, a top finance ministry official told Reuters on Monday.
+MEXICO CITY, Nov 6 (Reuters) - India is reviewing budgeted expenditure at each ministry and plans to defer some spending to the next financial year beginning in April to keep the fiscal deficit at 5.3 percent of GDP, a top finance ministry official told Reuters on Monday.

 India’s economic growth is expected to slow to about 5.5 percent this fiscal year, the slowest pace in a decade, while rating agencies S&P and Fitch say higher spending and rising subsidies could push the fiscal deficit to 6 percent of GDP.